 It sounds so simple, but regularly and thoroughly washing your hands is really important in the fight against the virus.
 For good, effective handwashing, soap and water is best, but, if you’re an adult (baby's skin is too delicate), you can also use hand gel, providing it has a minimum of 60% alcohol content – anything less is ineffective against Covid-19.
 The current advice is to keep washing your hands for around 20 seconds, or as long as it takes to sing ‘Happy Birthday’ twice.

-Read the World Health Organization’s article on how to wash your hands correctly 1 for further guidance.
+Read the World Health Organisation’s article on how to wash your hands correctly 1 for further guidance.

 2. Maintain social distancing

-Social distancing is a practice most of us had never heard of until recently, but it’s another vital measure to slow the spread of the virus.
-The current US advice is to stay at home as much as possible, and if you do go out, to keep at least 6 feet away from anyone who’s not in your immediate household.
+Social distancing is a practise most of us had never heard of until recently, but it’s another vital measure to slow the spread of the virus.
+The current advice is to stay at home as much as possible, and if you do go out, to keep at least two metres (six feet) away from anyone who’s not in your immediate household.

 Young kids, especially, might struggle with this so try to reframe it for them.
 Instead of “I can’t see my friends/grandparents”, get them to think along the lines of “I’m protecting my friends/grandparents”.